 Next, we compared age estimation bias for the four conditions.
-Data screening revealed four participants whose scores on one condition was identified as an outlier because their value was 3 SDs above or below the mean.
-Inspection of their data did not suggest that these extreme scores were not due to in adherence of task instruction but that the participants were generally poorer at estimating the ages of the faces.
+Data screening revealed four participants whose scores on one condition were identified as an outlier because their value was 3 SDs above or

+FIGURE 2 Observers' mean age estimation bias in years and distribution of raw scores when estimating the age of faces with or without a facemask, and with or without makeup.
+Positive scores reflect an overestimation of age and zero reflects no deviation from actual age.
+Band around the mean represents confidence intervals.
+The data here represents the non-transformed means and data after outliers have been winsorized below the mean.
+Inspection of their data did not suggest that these extreme scores were not due to nonadherence of task instruction but that the participants were generally poorer at estimating age.
 While these data points are still valid, such extreme scores can have an undue influence on the analysis, therefore we decided to winsorize the values to the next highest estimate within the condition (Reifman & Keyton, 2010).
-These data are illustrated in Figure 2 and show that the ages of faces in all conditions were generally overestimated, however faces without any makeup or a facemask produced the least deviation from actual age (+ 2 years) compared to faces wearing a mask and makeup (+ 4 years).
+These data are illustrated in Figure 2 and show that the ages of faces in all conditions were generally overestimated, however faces without any makeup or a facemask produced the least deviation from actual age (+2 years) compared to faces wearing a mask and makeup (+4 years).
 Furthermore, Normal QQ-Plots suggested violation of normality in all conditions due to a slight positive skew most pronounced in the mask and makeup condition.
-Consequently, the data were transformed using an Aligned Rank Transformation (Kay & Wobbrock, 2019; Wobbrock et al., 2011;) using ARTool package in R (version 4.0.3).
-The Aligned Rank Transformation provides an effective non-parametric approach for multifactorial analysis which, in contrast to other commonly used non-parametric approaches, can effectively handle interactions (for a detailed comparison of approaches see Wobbrock et al., 2011).
+Consequently, the data were transformed using an Aligned Rank Transformation (Kay & Wobbrock, 2019; Wobbrock, 2011) using ARTool package in R (version 4.0.3).
+The Aligned Rank Transformation provides an effective non-parametric approach for multifactorial analvsis, which, in contrast to other commonly used non-parametric approaches, can effectively handle interactions (for a detailed comparison of approaches see Wobbrock, 2011).

-To formally analyse these differences, a 2 (Face covering: mask, no mask) x 2 (Face Cosmetics: makeup, no makeup) non-parametric repeated-measures factorial ANOVA using the Aligned Rank Transformed data revealed a main effect of Face Covering, F(1, 201) =

-22.06, p < 0.001, $yp^2 = 0.10$, whereby the ages of faces without a facemask were estimated more closely to their actual age.
-The analysis also revealed a main effect of Face Cosmetics, F(1, 201) = 8.05, p = 0.005, $yp^2 = 0.04$, such that the ages of faces without makeup were estimated more accurately.
-An interaction between the two factors was also found, F(1, 201)= 3.92, p = 0.049, $yp^2 = 0.02$.
-To analyse this interaction, non-parametric Wilcoxon signedrank t-tests were performed with Rank-Biserial Correlation Coefficients reported as effect sizes.
+To formally analyse these differences, a 2 (Face covering: mask, no mask) \times 2 (Face Cosmetics: makeup, no makeup) non-parametric repeated-measures factorial ANOVA using the Aligned Rank Transformed data revealed a main effect of Face Covering, F(1, 201) = 22.06, p < .001, $\eta p^2 = 0.10$, whereby the ages of faces without a facemask were estimated more closely to their actual age.
+The analysis also revealed a main effect of Face Cosmetics, F(1, 201) = 8.05, p = .005, $\eta p^2 = 0.04$, such that the ages of faces without makeup were estimated more accurately.
+An interaction between the two factors was also found, F(1, 201) = 3.92, p = .049, $\eta p^2 = .02$.
+To analyse this interaction, non-parametric Wilcoxon signed-rank t-tests were performed with rank-biserial correlation coefficients reported as effect sizes.
 These results are summarised in Table 1 and suggest that both facemasks and makeup have an impact on estimation bias with small to medium effect sizes, however a combination of the two is not additive.